How can technology use affect us at bedtime?

 What strategies can help regulate my child’s technology use?

-Parents of a pre-teenaged child should try to restrict technology use to after-school or earlier in the evening.
-Plan quiet activities (board games, drawing, playing with toys, reading) closer to bedtime.
+Parents should try to restrict technology use to after-school or earlier in the evening.
+Plan quiet activities (e.g., board games, drawing, playing with toys, reading) closer to bedtime.
 This negotiation is more difficult in the teenage years.
 Try to encourage interactive technology use (e.g., video-gaming, smart phones) earlier in the evening, and use of passive technological devices (e.g., watching TV/movies, reading) in the lead up to bedtime.
 A certain level of accepting evening technology use is needed.
-After all, it has been found that more than 90% of both teenagers and adults (13 to 64 years old) in the USA use technology before bed.
-Practice what you preach.
+After all, it has been found that about 97% of teenagers in the US use technology before bed (4).

 Where can I find out more?